Skip to main content

-I am a writer, researcher and lecturer in Craft Theory and History.
+I am a writer, researcher and lecturer in contemporary craft, craft theory and histories of everyday life.

 I joined Kingston in December 2015 after lecturing posts at Liverpool Hope University, Camberwell College of Arts (University of the Arts, London), the Royal College of Art, the University of Creative Arts, and Buckingham University.
-At the latter, I taught Critical and Historical Context modules for Art and Design practice at BA and MA level.
+I have a range of teaching experience on both undergraduate and postgraduate courses.

 I am the author of Amateur Craft: History and Theory (Bloomsbury, 2015), a book derived from my AHRC-funded Collaborative Doctoral Award (CDA) PhD at the Royal College of Art/Victoria and Albert Museum.